When to Suspect Lyme Disease in Children: Early Signs Parents Miss

 School Changes May Be an Early Clue

-In some children, Lyme disease first becomes apparent through academic or behavioral changes.
+Lyme disease may first appear through academic or behavioral changes.

 - Declining school performance